Prep Course Overview

 Licensure Preparatory Courses are largely scheduled in the late spring and fall to accommodate graduating students.
 Please click on the following listed dates to view information and register.
 If you are interested in scheduling a class in your area, please email email@example.com One and two day course offerings are available.

 Please know by registering for this class you are not registering to take the examination.
 Applications must be filed with the State Board prior to applying to take the examination with ASWB.
 More information on the process is located within the FAQ section.

-To register for any course below, visit the calendar HERE and sort by licensure prep
+To register for any course below, visit our Community Calendar HERE and sort by licensure prep.

 Saturday, April 29, 2017 - Edinboro University

 Saturday, May 6, 2017 - Edinboro University

 Saturday, May 13, 2017 - University of Pittsburgh